joashgobin/cs/content/c/getting_started_with_c.md

 This is the home base for the lessons on the C programming language.

 ## Boilerplate
-Boilerplate is considered as the repetitive sections of code that developers have to type often.
+Boilerplate is used to refer to the repetitive sections of code that developers have to type with litte to no variation.

-Examine the following snippet:
+Examine the following C code snippet:

 !{{./hello.c}}